ocaml/MPP-language-blender/README.md

 * 14 June 2013: new builtins: copy and tcopy.
 * 13 June 2013: note: a first release should be out soon.
 * 13 June 2013: command line option names have been shortened.
 * 13 June 2013: the builtin frag has been removed.
-It's not a standalone program.
+It's not a standalone program (to build it, you'll need ocamlfind and the libraries Core and Re -- best installed with OPAM).
 * 13 June 2013: bug fixes.
 *  6 June 2013: new features are being pushed, so it's going to be fragile for few days.
 If something is broken, take a version of 4 June.
 *  6 June 2013: some bug fixes.